al3623/rippl/README.md

   * Semantic checks
     - check that clauses in list comprehensions make sense
     - type checking
+    - check that there are no type annotations for non-declared vdefs
+    - check that there is a "main" vdef present
   * AST transformations
     - closures of lambdas (no unbound variables)
     - lambda lifting (no more anonymous functions)